 Through media.cymru, progress will be made in areas such as virtual production, digital infrastructure, achieving net-zero, and equality, diversity and inclusion.
 It’s the latest step on our journey to a culture of continuous innovation – one where R&D is always at the core of production.

-• Clwstwr has invested more than £3 million directly into the news and screen sectors in Wales for research and development and to stimulate innovation, as well as develop new products, services and experiences
+• Clwstwr invested more than £3 million directly into the news and screen sectors in Wales for research and development to stimulate innovation, as well as develop new products, services and experiences.

-• Clwstwr has created a network with more than 1000 organisations within, and beyond, Wales.
-This helps to bring together companies, freelancers, innovation experts and academia
+• Clwstwr created a network with more than 1000 organisations within and beyond Wales.
+This helped to bring together companies, freelancers, innovation experts and academia.